Dallinger/Dallinger/docs/source/dummies_node.rst

     #: the time at which failing occurred
     time_of_death = Column(DateTime, default=None)

-`failed` is used to mark rows as, well, failed and `time_of_death` simply records the time at which this failing occurred.
-Rows start off unfailed (i.e. their `failed` value is False), but once rows are marked as failed (i.e. their `failed` value is set to True) Dallinger will ignore them from then on, unless told otherwise.
-For instance, if you ask how many nodes are in a network, Dallinger will tell you how many *unfailed* nodes are in the network.
-Similarly, if you ask for all the nodes associated with a particular participant, Dallinger will give you a list of all the *unfailed* nodes of that participant.
+``failed`` is used to mark rows as, well, failed and ``time_of_death`` simply records the time at which this failing occurred.
+Rows start off unfailed (i.e. their ``failed`` value is ``False``), but once rows are marked as failed (i.e. their ``failed`` value is set to ``True``) Dallinger will ignore them from then on, unless told otherwise.
+For instance, if you ask how many Nodes are in a Network, Dallinger will tell you how many *unfailed* Nodes are in the Network.
+Similarly, if you ask for all the Nodes associated with a particular Participant, Dallinger will give you a list of all the *unfailed* Nodes of that Participant.

-Why would you want to fail a node?
+Why would you want to fail a Node?
 Well let's say you a participant spills coffee on their computer half way through the experiment and they disappear.
 You recruit another participant to take their place, but you now need a way to get rid of the incomplete data from the earlier participant.
 This is what failing is for - the data isn't deleted, but, unless you tell it otherwise, Dallinger will continue with the experiment as if those rows in the table were not there.
-There's a thousand reasons you might want to fail a participant and we'll see many more of them later on in this guide.
+There's a thousand reasons you might want to fail a Participant Node, and we'll see many more of them later on in this guide.

-The final column is `details`.
-This serves a very similar function to the property columns discussed above, but is fancier and generally better.
-Chances are that down the line `details` will entirely replace the property columns and so this bit of the guide will need to be rewritten.
+The final column is ``details``.
+This serves a very similar function to the ``property`` columns discussed above, but is fancier and generally better.
+Chances are that down the line ``details`` will entirely replace the ``property`` columns and so this bit of the guide will need to be rewritten.

 Node objects
 ------------

 So far we've covered Node's from the table view, but remember that all Dallinger classes have table/object duality and in general the object side of things is far more useful.
 So what are the extra features of Nodes if we treat them as objects?
 (In a good way.)
 Let's return to the Node class in models.py and look immediately below where the columns were created.
-The first function is `__init__`:
+The first function is ``__init__``:
 ::

 	def __init__(self, network, participant=None):